 2. Pinterest Group Boards

-There are some more “exclusive” boards that require you to apply before they’ll accept you, but in my experience even “closed” Tribes are a lot easier to join than many Group Boards in Pinterest.
+There are some more “exclusive” boards that require you to apply before they’ll accept you, but in my experience even “closed” Communities are a lot easier to join than many Group Boards in Pinterest.

-The other great thing about Tribes is you’ll meet people who’ve had major success in Pinterest and you can start to build relationships with them.
+The other great thing about Communities is you’ll meet people who’ve had major success in Pinterest and you can start to build relationships with them.
 The pins that have gone viral for me are pins of mine that large Pinterest accounts have shared.

 3. Pin Performance Insights

-As I’ve already touched upon, you get to see the number of repins for any of your pins and those of the Tribes you belong to.
+As I’ve already touched upon, you get to see the number of repins for any of your pins and those of the Communities you belong to.
 This makes it super-easy to see popular pins that might be good to share on your boards.

 Now… I’m not suggesting that I only share pins that have high engagement because that’s not the case at all.
 However, it’s good to be able to understand which pins are popular and perhaps gain an insight into why.